 What is coronary computed tomography angiogram or CTA?

-- A coronary computed tomography angiogram (CTA) uses advanced CT technology, along with intravenous (IV) contrast material (dye), to obtain high-resolution, three-dimensional pictures of the moving heart and great vessels.
+- A coronary computed tomography angiogram (CTA) uses advanced CT technology, along with intravenous (IV) contrast material (dye), to obtain high-resolution, 3D pictures of the moving heart and great vessels.

 - CTA is also called multi-slice computed tomography (MSCT), cardiac CT or cardiac CAT.
 During CTA, x-rays pass through the body and are picked up by detectors in the scanner, that produce 3D images on a computer screen.
 These images enable physicians to determine whether plaque or calcium deposits are present in the artery walls.